conductor-oss/conductor/docs/docs/extend.md

 ## Backend
 Conductor provides a pluggable backend.
 The current implementation uses Dynomite.

-There are 4 interfaces that needs to be implemented for each backend:
+There are 4 interfaces that need to be implemented for each backend:

 ```java
 //Store for workflow and task definitions